Italian tax police ask Switzerland for details on 10,000 banking clients

 Switzerland's Federal Tax Administration declined to comment, pointing to a confidentiality clause that applies to mutual requests for assistance on tax matters.

-Reporting by Giulia Segreti in Milan and Brenna Hughes Neghaiwi in Zurich
+Reporting by Giulia Segreti in Milan and Brenna Hughes Neghaiwi in Zurich; Editing by Greg Mahlich